Over the centuries, numerous empires dominated Mesopotamia, the fertile land we now call Iraq. Located between the Euphrates and Tigris Rivers

 In the 1980s, Iraq declared war on its neighbor Iran

-Tens of thousands died, many were victims of the chemical weapons introduced by Iraq, and the economic loss to Iraq was estimated at more than $100 billion.
+Tens of thousands died, many were victims of the chemical weapons introduced by Iraq.
+The economic loss to Iraq was estimated at more than $100 billion.

 When Iraq invaded Kuwait